EliaTogni/Univault/Classes/Simulation.md

 If we already know the probability of $Y$ to take specific values, this approach gives us an advantage.
 Algorithmically speaking, there is a variant of this method called **reduction by stratified sampling**, which takes advantage of the proposition above.
 This is a variant in the sense that the principle is the same: we assume to have $X$ and $Y$ and to be willing to compute our estimates in terms of conditional expectation but instead of running the simulation model, observing $Y$ and clustering, we fix $Y$ in advance and run our simulation with $Y$ not being a random variable anymore.

 -----

+A work by Elia Togni and Riccardo Conforto Galli